javaplus/KafkaPizzaConsumer/Outline.md

 - Create SpringBoot App and create simple consumer
 - Show group console commands to show offsets
 - Use KafDrop to show offsets.
+- put delay in consumer and show what happens when sending a batch of records and then killing the app
+- Talk about "at least once", "at most once", and "exactly once"???
+- Print out Offset and Partition of message.
+- Make code error out (throw exception) and see loop/retry then seek ahead.
+- Create errorhandler.
+-